-Editor’s Note: This article continues Robin Gallaher Branch’s earlier post (published 7/30/12) discussing the character Judith, the remarkable heroine of the book bearing her name.
+This article continues Robin Gallaher Branch’s discussion of the character Judith, the remarkable heroine of the book bearing her name.
 Considered Apocrypha Literature by Protestants, the Book of Judith is regarded as canon by Roman Catholics and as non-canonical by Jews.
-To read part one, click here.
+The article was originally published in 2012.
+To read part one, click here.—Ed.

 2. Judith and her maid.
 A silent, anonymous maid shadows Judith throughout her adventure and shares equally in it.
 Serving as an inclusion (Judith 8:10, 16:23), the maid summons the magistrates to Judith’s home and receives emancipation just before Judith dies at age 105.
 The maid, it seems, also is beautiful, for the awestruck Assyrians marvel, “Who can despise these people when they have women like this among them?”
 (Judith 10:19) (italics added).
 The maid cares for the physical needs of her mistress—her food and clothing—and acts as chaperone and attendant, necessary qualifications adding to the mystique and credibility of a great lady claiming she flees in distress from her doomed countrymen to the Assyrians because the Hebrews “are about to be devoured” (Judith 10:12).